leemgs/detecting-emotion-cnn-20241128-1900/README.md

    - Check the accuracy and confusion matrix using the validation dataset.

 5. **Real-Time Detection**:
-   - Use a connected webcam or IP camera for real-time emotion detection.
+   - Use a connected (fake) webcam or IP camera for real-time emotion detection.

 ---